dhruvalkikani/Expense-tracker/README.md

+# Fix me
-# Fix me, a to-do list remainder app developed on java
+A to-do list remainder app developed on java with help of andriod studio